Coaching:

 “How do I know if I need coaching or therapy?”

-“Since you’re a therapist, do you also incorporate therapy into coaching, or see coaching clients for therapy?”
+“Since you’re a therapist, do you also incorporate therapy into coaching?”

 While I’m trained as a therapist, I’m careful to keep coaching and therapy distinct.
 Coaching is not therapy, and coaching clients are not treated as therapy clients.
 Coaching focuses on present-day challenges, skill-building, and forward movement, while therapy involves mental health treatment and deeper emotional processing.
-If, during coaching, it becomes clear that therapy would be more supportive, I’ll name that transparently and help you explore appropriate next steps.
-Once someone becomes a coaching client, I’m unable to see them as a therapy client, according to industry law.
+If, during coaching, it becomes clear that therapy would be more supportive, I’ll name that transparently, and help you explore appropriate next steps.
+Coaching clients are ineligible to be therapy clients, according to industry law.

 “How much should I expect to pay for coaching?”